 Biology and life history Most species of aphid have similar life cycles.
-Aphid females give birth to live offspring asexually most of the year without mating.
-Aphid populations generally are most abundant during the cooler spring and fall seasons.
-Populations can build up quickly at that time of year.
-Aphids usually are found in colonies.
+Aphid females reproduce asexually through live birth most of the year.
+Aphid populations generally are most abundant during the cooler spring and fall seasons where populations can build up quickly.
+Aphids are usually found in colonies.
 In spring and fall, under crowded conditions, or when the nutritional quality of their host plant is reduced, aphids may produce winged adults (alates) which can disperse.
 In the fall, aphids mate and produce eggs for overwintering, especially in colder climates.
 Some species of adult aphid overwinter on crops, weeds, or trees.
 There may be as few as two generations or as many as 16 generations each year, depending on the species and climate.
 Most aphids are associated with one or several host plants.
 Some have alternate hosts, overwintering on one host and moving to another as the season progresses.
 Several species have a wide host range, with many host plants including weed species.
-Examples of these species include: green peach aphid, Myzus persicae, and cotton or melon aphid, Aphis gossipea.
-There are aphid species that spend some of their life cycle on the root systems of the host plants.
-Commonly occurring examples include aphids in the family Pemphigidae which are root aphids on conifers and also spend time on alternate hosts such as poplar or ash.
+Examples of these species include: green peach aphid (Myzus persicae), and cotton or melon aphid (Aphis gossipea).
+There are aphid species in the Pemphigidae, which are root aphids, that spend some of their life cycle on the root systems of their host plants such as conifers, poplars and ash.

 Scouting and thresholds Monitor for aphids on at least weekly during the growing season.
 Scout for aphids near growing terminals near buds and fruit clusters, and leaf undersides, particularly alongside leaf veins.
 White cast skins, shiny honeydew, black sooty mold, and misshapen terminals are good indicators of aphid presence.
 Yellow sticky traps and yellow pan traps can help monitor flights of adults.
 Look for signs of natural enemy activity, including predators and parasites.
 The bodies of parasitized aphids, called mummies, will look slightly swollen brown or black, sometimes with an exit hole made by tiny wasps.